 Changes to the config.xml file

-Although BlackBerry WebWorks and BlackBerry WebWorks 2.0 both use a config.xml file to store configuration information for your project, the way in which they are created and used differs slightly.
+Although BlackBerry WebWorks 1.0 and BlackBerry WebWorks 2.0 or later both use a config.xml file to store configuration information for your project, how they are created and used differs slightly.

 Reduced need to manually edit the config.xml file

-With BlackBerry WebWorks 2.0, there is now little need for you to edit the config.xml file manually, as most of the configuration settings can be manged through the BlackBerry 10 WebWorks SDK web tool.
-A config.xml file is now created automatically and prepoulated with template configuration information when you create your project.
+With BlackBerry WebWorks 2.0 or later, there is little need for you to edit the config.xml file manually.
+Most of the configuration settings can be manged through the BlackBerry 10 WebWorks SDK web tool.
+A config.xml file is created automatically and prepopulated with template configuration information when you create your project.

 You can use the BlackBerry 10 WebWorks SDK web tool to customize the contents of the file.
 Clicking BlackBerry WebWorks <version> on the Start menu opens the BlackBerry 10 WebWorks SDK web tool.
-You can click the Configuration button under your project's name in the navigation panel to view and edit adjust many of your app's configuration settings, including author and description information, orientation, background color, and more.
-The web tool will now also allow you to add your plugins, and allows you to set any necessary plugin permissions.
+You can click the Configuration button under your project's name in the navigation panel to view and edit most of your app's configuration settings, including the metadata, orientation, background color, and more.
+The web tool also allows you to add your plugins, and allows you to set any necessary plugin permissions.